An Exciting Weekend in Santa Cruz, California

 You don’t necessarily have to buy the shirt you dyed, but I can’t think of a reason to not take that shirt home with you.
 It makes the perfect souvenir of your weekend in Santa Cruz.
 If you are not from the US, you may be wondering what’s a tie-dye shirt.
 You’ve probably seen them before, but didn’t know what they were called r how they were made.
 Now you know!

-Santa Cruz 3 Day Itinerary – Day 3
+3 Days in Santa Cruz – Day 3

 Take the Roaring Camp Railroads

-Old fashioned steam engine, with brightly colored train cars behind, passing in front of an old fashioned water tower.
+Old fashioned steam engine, with brightly colored train cars behind, passing in front of an old fashioned water tower, one of the things to do in Santa Cruz.

 Josh Hallett [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)]